SR22 Insurance in Nevada

 Most of the Nevada drivers who carry an SR-22 on file with the Nevada DMV have been convicted of a DUI.
 Most of the drivers in the United States maintain an SR-22 because of a DUI violation.
 A DUI will always result in a license suspension outside the associated legal penalties.

-Nevada holds its drivers to the legal blood alcohol (BAC) limit of 0.08.
-Commercial drivers are held at a BAC standard of 0.04, while drivers below the drinking age 21 are held to a no-tolerance standard.
+Nevada law limits its drivers to a legal blood alcohol limit of 0.08.
+Commercial drivers are held at a BAC standard of 0.04.
+Drivers below the drinking age of 21 are held to a no tolerance standard.

 Breath Alcohol Ignition Interlock Device (BAIID) Requirements For Nevada